mburns/cookbook-statsdaemon/README.md

 ## Description

-Chef cookbook for [statsdaemon](https://github.com/bitly/statsdaemon), a statsd daemon written in go by bitly.
+Chef cookbook for [statsdaemon](https://github.com/bitly/statsdaemon), a statsd daemon written in go by Bitly or, optionally, Vimeo.

 ## Requirements